Code-Institute-Submissions/greek-beaches-memory-game/README.md

 ### Audio

 - [The background audio](https://www.youtube.com/watch?v=o5Y3nwtIdvw&ab_channel=MaximusConfese)
-    song was cut out of this video on youtube from 03:24.
+    was cut out of this video on youtube from 03:24.

 - All other soundeffects from [Zapsplat.com](https://www.zapsplat.com/)